Frequently Asked Questions

 Does the controller record the footage?

 We offer a digital video recorder that plugs into the back video out port on the controller and records all of the footage onto an SD card.
 It’s about the size of a deck of cards and can fit in your packet as you’re working.
+The optional internal 4K camera requires no additional equipment to record.

 Can I plug the controller into a larger monitor while I complete a dive?